Perun108/dj-lodging/README.md

 Django backend for a lodging reservation application inspired by booking.com.

-Implemented according to the Domain-driven design, incorporating some of the best practices of [HackSoft Django-Styleguide](https://github.com/HackSoftware/Django-Styleguide).
+Implemented according to the Domain-driven design, incorporating some of the best practices of [HackSoft Django Styleguide](https://github.com/HackSoftware/Django-Styleguide).